SSWConsulting/SSW.Rules.Content/rules/ticks-crosses/rule.md

 ## SSW TV Research: feedback on videos using ticks and crosses

-In a weekly internal form known as "'Chewing the Fat', the SSW TV Team set three questions SSW members to answer:
+In a weekly internal form known as "'Chewing the Fat', the SSW TV Team set three questions for SSW employees to answer:
 * Question #1 - With sound or without sound: Video Ticks and Crosses - Did you like them?
 * Question #2 - Subtle sound or loud sound: Video Ticks and Crosses - Did you like them?
 * Question #3 - Comparison: Video Ticks and Crosses V3 - What are your thoughts on the sound?

 **Conclusion**

 In summary, the data is divisive.
-For the sound on the ticks and crosses, it looks like the half of answers prefer subtle sounds and the other half prefer without sound.
+For the sound on the ticks and crosses, half of the answers prefer subtle sounds and the other half prefer without sound.

 Here's some feedback from the research that might enlighten you: